-In general, a distinction can be made between application software consisting of algorithms for the proper processing of data in accordance with user specifications, and system software inherently related to the microprocessor configuration and comprising all software to develop and run application programs.
+In general, a distinction can be made between application software consisting of algorithms for the proper processing of data in accordance with user specifications, and system software inherently related to the hardware configuration and comprising all software to develop and run application programs.

-Advice on the development of algorithms for AWSs is given in section 1.1.3 above.
 Discussion of the design of algorithms for synoptic AWSs is found in WMO (1987), and for the processing of surface wind data in WMO (1991).
 Information on the algorithms used by Members can be found in WMO (2003).
-For detailed information on sampling, data reduction and quality management, the appropriate chapters in Part IV should be consulted.

-1.3.1 Systemsoftware
+1.4.1 Operating system

-The software for many existing AWSs is developed by the manufacturer in accordance with user requirements and is put into the CPU memory in a non-readable format for the userstand alone (so-called firmware), thus turning the CPU into a sort of black box.
+The operating system of a stand-alone AWS or a data-logger is generally very specific to the hardware and based on industrial real-time embedded operating system (so-called firmware), thus turning the CPU into a sort of black box.
+Sometimes the operating system is more classic, such as a Unix based system.
 The user can execute only predetermined commands and, as a consequence, depends entirely on the manufacturer in the event of malfunctions or modifications.

-ing

-Fortunately, the increasing demand for data-acquisition systems for industrial process control has opened up new possibilities.
-Users can now develop their own application software (or leave it to a software company or even the manufacturer of the station) using programming languages like Basic, Pascal or, in particular, C, and using readily available utility packages for data acquisition, statistics, storage and transmission.
-The result is that the user acquires more insight into, and control over, the different processes and becomes consequently less dependent on the manufacturer of the station.

-In recent systems, increasing use is made of well-proven real-time multitasking/multi-user operating systems, which were available only for minicomputers in the past.
-They are real-time because all operations are activated by hardware and software interrupts, multitasking because different tasks can be executed quasi-simultaneously following a predetermined priority, and multi-user because different users can have quasi-simultaneous access to the system.
-Software developers can give their full attention to the development of application programs in the language of their choice while leaving the very difficult and complex control and execution of tasks to the operating system.
+When a laptop PC or industrial PC is used as a CPU, its operating system is more standard, such as a Unix based system or a Windows operating system.
+The full range of administration tools and communication layers are therefore available.
+In return, such a system is more opened to hackers and IT security protections have to be set and software updates and upgrades have to be applied.

-1.3.2 Application software
+1.4.2 Application software

 The processing functions that must be carried out either by the CPU, the sensor interfaces, or a combination of both, depend to some extent on the type of AWS and on the purpose for which it is employed.
 Typically, however, some or all of the following operations are required: initialization, sampling of sensor output, conversion of sensor output to meteorological data, linearization, averaging, manual entry of observations, quality control, data reduction, message formatting and checking and data storage, transmission and display.
-The order in which these functions are arranged is only approximately sequential.
-Quality-control may be performed at different levels: immediately after sampling, after deriving meteorological variables, or after the manual entry of data and message formatting.
+Quality-control may be performed at different levels: immediately after sampling, after deriving meteorological variables, after the manual entry of data and message formatting or in the central system (quality-control is often split between the AWS itself and the central system).
 If there are no checks on data quality-control and message content, the AWS data are likely to contain undetected errors.
 While linearization may be inherent in the sensor or signal-conditioning module, it should always be carried out before the calculation of an average value.

 The execution of the application software is governed by a schedule that controls when specific tasks must be executed.
 The overview of AWS application software in the following paragraphs is limited to some practical aspects related to AWSs.